MsMohanapriya/Music_Data_Analysis_using_AWS_REDSHIFT-DataWarehouse/README.md

-# MUsic data analysis using Data Engineering
+# Music data analysis using Data Engineering

 Analysing the subset of Million Song Dataset